Disclosure Of Material Facts or Circumstances

 - Residency status other than as a permanent UK resident with a UK passport and bank account

-Business & Property Material Circumstances include:
+Business & Property Material Facts or Circumstances include:

 - Ownership, contractual responsibilities to insure and noted interests N.B.
 Cover can only be provided where an Insurable Interest exists